Lockheed Martin F-35 Lightning II procurement: United Kingdom

+In June 2025, the UK government announced plans to amend its F-35 order.
+As originally envisaged, a total of 138 aircraft, consisting entirely of the F-35B STOVL variant, were to be purchased, and were primarily intended to operate in the maritime strike role from the aircraft carriers of the Royal Navy.
+Delivery of the first tranche of 48 aircraft was due for completion in 2025, with another 27 to follow in the second tranche of airframes.

+But, in June of 2025, the UK indicated that it planned to restore to the RAF a nuclear role that it had not undertaken since the end of the Cold War, with aircraft capable of carrying the nuclear warheads.
+As a result, only 15 F-35Bs were to be procured as part of the second tranche, with the remaining 12 now to be F-35As.
+These would operate primarily as part of the RAF's operational conversion unit, freeing F-35Bs from this task, with the nuclear delivery role being additional to this.

 Level 2 partners

 Italy

 Italy is the second largest JSF contributing partner after the UK.
 In October 2008, the Italian government outlined a requirement for 131 F-35s for the Aeronautica Militare and Marina Militare, consisting of 69 F-35As and 62 F-35Bs.
-Under this plan the Italian Navy would have received 22 F-35Bs while the Air Force would get 69 F-35A and 40 F-35B STOVL version aircraft.
+Under this plan, the Italian Navy would have received 22 F-35Bs while the Air Force would get 69 F-35A and 40 F-35B STOVL version aircraft.
 The Navy plans to use the F-35Bs on the new Cavour STOVL carrier.

 Alenia Aermacchi will be the second source supplier of the wing box.
 Under the terms of agreement Alenia Aeronautica is slated to produce more than 1,200 wings for the F-35 for the nine partners, United States, United Kingdom, Netherlands, Turkey, Australia, Canada, Denmark and Norway.
 Other participation in the program includes work on the electro-optical targeting system, on the electronic-warfare suite, ejection seat, radio, 25 mm gun and DAS systems, performed by Leonardo-Finmeccanica's companies.
 Avio participated in both the Pratt & Whitney F135 and General Electric/Rolls-Royce F136 powerplant programs.

 On 7 October 2008, Italy announced it would not participate in initial F-35 testing and evaluation, and will not purchase test aircraft.

 Italy's Air Base of Cameri will be the only Final Assembly and Check Out/Maintenance, Repair, Overhaul & Upgrade (FACO/MRO&U) facility outside the US, for the final assembly of F-35s to be delivered to Italy and the Netherlands, with an estimated cost of $775 million.
 The FACO could also operate as a regional F-35 maintenance and support center.
 As of 2015, there are 800 Italians and 30-40 LM personnel at Cameri.

-On 24 November 2010, Guido Crosetto said that Italy was reconsidering its purchase of the STOVL F-35B, in light of the UK's withdrawal from that variant.
-(The UK government later reversed their decision to switch from F-35B to F-35C.)